MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Desktop flow properties

-To review the properties of a desktop flow, right-click on it and select **Properties**.
-In the **General** tab, you can edit the name and description of the flow, set up a keyboard shortcut to trigger the flow locally, and define the **On error** behavior of the flow run.
+To review the properties of a desktop flow, right-click on it and select **Properties**, or select the same option from the corresponding shortcut.
+In the **General** tab, you can edit the name and description of the flow, set up a keyboard shortcut to trigger the flow locally, define the **On error** behavior of the flow run, and determine whether the desktop flow should **time out** after a set period of time.

 If the **Add screenshot to logs** option is enabled, a screenshot is captured upon flow run failure and is uploaded to the [flow run action details](monitor-run-details.md#actions-details).

+The **Flow timeout** property is disabled by default.
+If it becomes enabled, you can specify the maximum allowed time that the flow will be allowed to run.
+If that maximum duration limit is reached during (console or cloud initiated) runtime, the desktop flow will be forced to stop and time out.
+You can select one of the proposed timeout values, or provide your own using a combination of hours, minutes, and seconds, in the format hh:mm:ss.

 > [!IMPORTANT]
 >
 > - Access to the flow run logs is a premium feature, which requires a [Power Automate subscription](https://powerautomate.microsoft.com/pricing/).
+> - The **Flow timeout** property is also a premium feature requiring the above license.
-> - The **Add screenshot to logs** property applies only to flows stored in [Power Automate v2 schema](schema.md).
+> - The **Add screenshot to logs** and **Flow timeout** properties apply only to flows stored in [Power Automate v2 schema](schema.md).

 In the **Details** tab, you can see the owner, the creation and last modification dates, the flow ID and the flow’s storage schema version in Dataverse.
 For more information on the enhanced desktop flows schema, go to [Power Automate v2 schema](schema.md).